broxus/octusbridge-solana-docs/programs/token_proxy.md

 bounty in `Everscale`.

 1. User calls add or change bounty for pending withdrawal in `Solana` `Token Proxy` program, transferring new bounty size.
-2. `Token proxy` program calculates `Settings` PDA address, fetches it.
+2. `Token proxy` program calculates `Settings` PDA address and `Token Settings` PDA address, fetches it.
 3. `Token proxy` fetches withdrawal account.
 4. `Token proxy` checks relays confirmations, pending status.
 5. `Token proxy` checks that new bounty size is lower than amount in withdrawal.